 With MYHIXEL, you’ll be able to train yourself to last longer, wherever you want.
 Developed in collaboration with the Murican Sexology Institute, it mixes the experience of doctors and sexologists with cutting-edge technology.

+Additionally, this method is completely natural and has no side effects.
 To learn more about MYHIXEL and how it can help you, click here.

-2. Start-stop method
+- 2. Start-stop method

+The ‘Start-Stop‘ method is very simple.
 When you feel you’re on the brink of orgasm, you or your partner stop stimulation altogether.
 Once the feeling has stopped, sexual stimulation can be resumed.
 You don’t need to stop sex altogether, you can simply change the focus of your sexual activity.

-However, this only works when you stop before the “point of no return” where your body takes over and ejaculation is uncontrollable.
+For example, you can begin to tease different erogenous zones until your ejaculation is no longer imminent.
+However, this only works when you stop before the ‘point of no return‘ where your body takes over and ejaculation is uncontrollable.

 Additionally, this technique conditions your body to the situation you’re in.
 This way, if you practise this during self masturbation, you may not have the same result when having sex with a partner.

-3. Squeeze method
+- Squeeze method

-The squeeze method (also called “stop and squeeze”) was developed back in the 1960s as an improvement on the start-stop method.
+The squeeze method (also called ‘Stop and Squeeze’) was developed back in the 1960s as an improvement on the Start-Stop method.
 However, since then, there hasn’t been any scientific studies proving the technique’s effectiveness and it can be hard to master.